A summary of how a person’s estate is distributed if they die without a will

 It’s easy to assume that our property and possessions will automatically go to loved ones when we die, however, this is sadly not always the case.

-The only way to make it absolutely clear who should inherit your property and possessions after you pass away is by making a Will.
+The only way to make it absolutely clear who should inherit your property and possessions after you pass away is by making a will.

 In these circumstances, before it can be determined who the beneficiaries are, the first step is to establish who should be administering the estate.

-With our Probate Complete Service you will be provided with a dedicated case handler and expert service.
+With our probate complete service you will be provided with a dedicated case handler and expert service.
 Best of all, you will no longer have to bear the burdens and responsibilities for the effective administration of the estate, giving you peace of mind.

-As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.
+As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

 Our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.
-See our Probate customer testimonials.
+See our probate customer testimonials.

-Co-op Legal Services have offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.